 Thailand Visa on Arrival application process

-The first step of the E-VoA application is to register on the VFS website.
 You have to provide all the requested information and upload the necessary documents.
 If you are applying for a minor, it may be necessary to upload additional documents such as a birth certificate.

 Can I extend my stay in Thailand?